chenlinear/chenlinear.github.io/content/posts/20240901-presupposition-of-physics-simulations.md

 ## §1 Simulation in General

-We divide space into several grids, but we also have Adaptive Mesh Refinement, see [[2312.05438] _Adaptive mesh refinement in binary black holes simulations_](https://arxiv.org/abs/2312.05438)
+We divide space into several grids, but we also have Adaptive Mesh Refinement, see [[2312.05438] _Adaptive mesh refinement in binary black holes simulations_](https://arxiv.org/abs/2312.05438).
+Also, there are [Adaptive step size](https://en.wikipedia.org/wiki/Adaptive_step_size).

 Butterfly Effect: [[2401.13381]_Spontaneous stochasticity amplifies even thermal noise to the largest scales of turbulence in a few eddy turnover times_](https://arxiv.org/abs/2401.13881)

+There are 3 kinds of simulation:
+1. radiative processes, spectrum.
+2. dark matter halos, n-body/test particle, gravity.
+3. source population, luminosity distribution, redshift. neutrino in the universe.

 ## §2 Language